cozy/create-cozy-app/packages/cozy-scripts/template/README.md

 Cozy's apps use a standard set of _npm scripts_ to run common tasks, like watch, lint, test, build…

-### Run it inside the VM
+### Run it inside a Cozy using Docker

-You can easily view your current running app, you can use the [cozy-stack docker image][cozy-stack-docker]:
+You can run your application inside a Cozy thanks to the [cozy-stack docker image][cozy-stack-docker]:

 ```sh
 # in a terminal, run your app in watch mode